Transport maps as flows of control-affine systems: Controllability of the continuity equation

-\subsection{Controllability of the continuity equation}
+\section{Controllability of the continuity equation}

-Our main result is a controllability result for the continuity equation, in the sense that every pair of measures with smooth positive densities can be joined by an admissible solution of~\eqref{eq:cauchycontinuity} under the sole assumption of controllability of the underlying dynamics on $\R^n$.
+The main result of this section is a controllability result for the Continuity Equation in finite time, in the sense that every pair of measures with smooth positive densities can be joined by an admissible solution of~\eqref{eq:cauchycontinuity} under the sole assumption of controllability of the underlying dynamics on $M$.